-t option would result in a major adverse impact on water sociated with a minor adverse impact on water quality and a mber of NERC and Notable species.
+at option would result in a major adverse impact on water associated with a moderate adverse impact on water quality impact on a number of NERC and Notable species.
+There fect on casual angling in the reach.

 nt option would be associated with minor beneficial impacts on ity through maintaining water supply during drought so delivers minor beneficial effects associated with use of propriate and sustainable management of water supplies.